 Topics: Cyber Liability

 While technology has made it much easier for nonprofits and charitable organizations to accept donations online, it has also made it that much simpler for a digital pickpocket to steal from the organization.
-While payment is easy for the customer, having an unsecured website could mean leaving an open avenue for cyber attack.
+While payment is easy for the customer, having an unsecured website could mean leaving an open avenue for a cyberattack.

-Volunteers share their time for many reasons, from being a surviving family member, to wanting to give back to the local community.
-And while many volunteers have good intentions, there are a few that may just volunteer their time to gain access to your data stores.
-Training time is short, onboarding an on-the-job process, and the bad guys can sometimes slip through the cracks, leaving your organization at risk for cyber attack.
+Volunteers share their time for many reasons, from being a surviving family member to wanting to give back to the local community.
+And while many volunteers have good intentions, there are a few that may volunteer their time to gain access to your data stores.
+Training time is short, onboarding an on-the-job process, and the bad guys can sometimes slip through the cracks, leaving your organization at risk for a cyberattack.

 Using encryption and a secure website helps protect information during online financial transactions.
-Whether accepting donations or accepting a payment through an online store, protecting customer and company data should be a top concern for nonprofit cyber security.
+Whether accepting donations or accepting payment through an online store, protecting customer and company data should be a top concern for nonprofit cybersecurity

-Using a secure server and network for collecting, sorting, and transmitting important donor information can help you keep your email communications secure.
-Email addresses, physical addresses, and other personal identification information can be used in a nonprofit cyber attack.
+Using a secure server and network to collect, sort and transmit important donor information can help you keep your email communications secure.
+Email addresses, physical addresses, and other personal identification information can be used in a nonprofit cyberattack.

-Starting the onboarding process with a criminal background check is one of the best ways to ensure your volunteers are simply there for good will.
-In addition to making sure you have the right people, be sure to train employees on cyber security at the beginning of their safety training to make sure there isn’t an accidental cyber breach.
+Starting the onboarding process with a criminal background check is one of the best ways to ensure your volunteers are there for good will.
+In addition to making sure you have the right people, be sure to train employees on cybersecurity at the beginning of their safety training to make sure there isn’t an accidental cyber breach.